mekkablue/ShowInterpolations/README.md

 ![Toggle the centering of interpolations via the context menu](ShowInterpolationsContextMenu.png "Show Interpolations Context Menu")

 To toggle the setting back, open the context menu again, and choose *Do Not Center Interpolations* (de: *Interpolationen nicht zentrieren*, es: *No centrar las interpolaciones*, fr: *Ne pas centrer les interpolations*).
+You may have to pan or zoom a little to force an update of the drawings.

 ### Custom Parameter